-- Add in lentils and garlic and saute for 1-2 minutes longer.
+Add in lentils and garlic and saute for 1-2 minutes longer.
 Turn Instant Pot off.

-- Add in stock and scrape up any browned bits on bottom of inner pot.
+- Add in stock and scrape up any browned bits on the bottom of the inner pot.
 This helps to prevent a burn warning.

 - Stir in the crushed tomatoes, diced tomatoes, spices, and salt.

 Step Two: Pressure Cook Soup

-- Place lid on pressure cooker and be sure vent knob is pointed to sealed.
+- Place lid on the pressure cooker and be sure the vent knob is pointed to sealed.

 - Cook on HIGH pressure for 15 minutes.

 Step Three: Finish and Serve

-- Once cook time has elapsed, let pressure release naturally.
+- Once cook time has elapsed, let the pressure release naturally.

 - Open Instant Pot, remove bay leaves and stir in the lemon juice or balsamic vinegar.

 - Feel free to use all crushed tomatoes or all diced tomatoes.
 I like to use a mixture of the two for a variety of texture, but it is fine to use a total of 30 ounces of one or the other.

 - Lentil Soup will store in the refrigerator for 4-5 days in a sealed container.
 Lentil soup will freeze for up to 3 months.

-- Vegetable stock or chicken stock can be used for Instant Pot Lentil Soup, just be be sure to use vegetable stock to keep this soup Vegan Friendly.
+- Vegetable stock or chicken stock can be used for Instant Pot Lentil Soup, just be sure to use vegetable stock to keep this soup Vegan Friendly.

 - Use low sodium canned tomatoes and stock to control the sodium content of this soup.
 You can adjust seasonings to add more salt if needed.
-I just suggest to wait until after the lemon juice/balsamic vinegar have been added as that acid helps the flavors pop, just as salt does.
+I just suggest waiting until after the lemon juice/balsamic vinegar has been added as that acid helps the flavors pop, just as salt does.

 - If you have an issue with your Instant Pot sealing, be sure to troubleshoot with these reasons why your Instant Pot may not seal.